Asbestosis

 Background

-Asbestosis is a process of diffuse interstitial fibrosis of the lung due to exposure to asbestos dust.[1, 2] Asbestos is the name given to a group of naturally occurring minerals that are resistant to heat and corrosion; these include mineral fibers such as chrysotile, amosite, and crocidolite, among others.
+Asbestosis is a process of diffuse interstitial fibrosis of the lung resulting from exposure to asbestos dust.[1, 2, 3] Asbestos is the name given to a group of naturally occurring minerals that are resistant to heat and corrosion; these include mineral fibers such as chrysotile, amosite, and crocidolite, among others.
 Chrysotile is by far the most common type of asbestos fiber produced in the world, and it accounts for virtually all commercial use of asbestos in the United States.

-The development of asbestosis is dose dependent, with symptoms typically appearing only after a latent period of 20 years or longer.
-However, the latency period may be shorter after intense exposure.
+The development of asbestosis is dose-dependent, with symptoms typically appearing only after a latent period of 20 years or longer.
+After intense exposure, however, the latency period may be shorter.

 Pathophysiology and Etiology

 The incidence of asbestosis varies with the cumulative dose of inhaled fibers; the greater the cumulative dose, the higher the incidence of asbestosis.
-Experts estimate a 1% risk of developing asbestosis after a cumulative dose of 10 fiber-year/m3.[3]
+The risk of developing asbestosis after a cumulative dose of 10 fiber-year/m3 has been estimated at approximately 1%.[5]

 All types of asbestos fibers are fibrogenic to the lungs.
-Amphiboles, particularly crocidolite fibers, are markedly more carcinogenic to the pleura.[3]
-The dimensions of the fibers are also important.[4, 5] Fibers with diameters smaller than 3 micrometers are fibrogenic because they penetrate cell membranes.
-Long fibers (ie, >5 micrometers) are incompletely phagocytosed and stay in the lungs, leading to cytokine release and cell destruction.
+Amphiboles, particularly crocidolite fibers, are markedly more carcinogenic to the pleura.[5]
+The dimensions of the fibers are also important.[6, 7] Fibers with diameters smaller than 3 μm are fibrogenic because they penetrate cell membranes.
+Long fibers (ie, >5 μm) are incompletely phagocytosed and stay in the lungs, leading to cytokine release and cell destruction.

 The initial inflammation of asbestosis occurs in the alveolar bifurcations, characterized by the influx of alveolar macrophages.
-Asbestos-activated macrophages produce a variety of growth factors, including fibronectin, platelet-derived growth factor, insulinlike growth factor, and fibroblast growth factor, which interact to induce fibroblast proliferation.
+Asbestos-activated macrophages produce a variety of growth factors, including fibronectin, platelet-derived growth factor (PDGF), insulinlike growth factor (IGF), and fibroblast growth factor (FGF), which interact to induce fibroblast proliferation.

-Oxygen free radicals (eg, superoxide anion, hydrogen peroxide, hydroxy radicals) released by the macrophages damage proteins and lipid membranes, potentiating the inflammatory process.
+Reactive oxygen species (ROS; eg, superoxide anion, hydrogen peroxide, and hydroxy radicals) released by the macrophages damage proteins and lipid membranes, potentiating the inflammatory process.
 A plasminogen activator, which is also released by macrophages, further damages the interstitium of the lung by degrading matrix glycoproteins.

-Individuals probably differ in their susceptibility to asbestosis based on respiratory clearance and other unidentified host factors.
-People who smoke have an increased rate of asbestosis progression, likely due to impaired mucociliary clearance of asbestos fibers.[6]
-In addition, although data regarding the association between MUC5B promoter polymorphism and idiopathic pulmonary fibrosis appear to be clear, the data are mixed about the MUC5B promoter variant being a potential genetic risk factor for asbestosis.[7, 8, 9]
+Individuals probably vary in their susceptibility to asbestosis on the basis of differences in respiratory clearance and other unidentified host factors.
+People who smoke have an increased rate of asbestosis progression, likely due to impaired mucociliary clearance of asbestos fibers.[8]
+In addition, although the data regarding the association between MUC5B promoter polymorphism and idiopathic pulmonary fibrosis (IPF) appear to be clear, the data regarding whether the MUC5B promoter variant is a potential genetic risk factor for asbestosis have been mixed.[9, 10, 11]

-Uncertainty remains about the mode(s) of action of asbestos in the genesis of diseases; therefore, an expert group has previously proposed cooperative action by diverse scientific disciplines to address such issues as terminology, mineralogy, test materials, and experimental models.[10]
+Uncertainty remains about the mode(s) of action of asbestos in the genesis of diseases; in an effort to reduce this uncertainty, an expert group has proposed cooperative action by diverse scientific disciplines to address such issues as terminology, mineralogy, test materials, and experimental models.[12]

 Antinuclear antibodies

-Exposure to amphibole asbestos fibers is linked to the production of autoantibodies.
-Moreover, studies indicate that asbestos-related abnormalities occur more often in individuals who test positive for antinuclear antibodies (ANAs) than they do in persons who test negative for them.
-These studies were conducted on the population of Libby, Montana, where mining, transportation, and processing of asbestos-contaminated vermiculite caused an increased risk of asbestos-related pleural and lung diseases.[11]
-Serum samples in the study showed that the majority of persons sampled were positive for ANAs.[12, 13] In addition, the risk of developing pleural or interstitial abnormalities was more than triple in the ANA-positive individuals than it was in persons who were ANA negative.[12]
+Exposure to amphibole asbestos fibers is linked to autoantibody production.
+Studies have indicated that asbestos-related abnormalities occur more often in individuals who test positive for antinuclear antibodies (ANAs) than in those who test negative.[13]
+These studies were conducted in Libby, Montana, where mining, transportation, and processing of asbestos-contaminated vermiculite caused an increased risk of asbestos-related pleural and lung diseases.
+Serum samples showed that most of the people sampled were ANA-positive.[14, 15] In addition, the risk of developing pleural or interstitial abnormalities was more than three times higher in ANA-positive individuals than in ANA-negative individuals.[14]

 Despite the association with ANA seropositivity, there is no clear link between asbestos exposure and the development of autoimmune disorders such as systemic lupus erythematosus.
-This lack of association with autoimmune disease is in stark contrast to silicate dust in which there is an association with the development of autoimmune disorders.[14, 15, 16]
+This lack of association with autoimmune disease is in stark contrast to silicate dust exposure, for which there is a clear association with the development of autoimmune disorders.[16, 17, 18]

 Sources of asbestos exposure

 As noted earlier, exposure to asbestos occurs through inhalation of fibers in air in the working environment, ambient air in the vicinity of factories handling asbestos, or indoor air in housing and buildings containing asbestos materials.
-Manufacturers commonly use asbestos in the following products:
+Asbestos has commonly been used in the following products:

 Occupations associated with asbestosis include the following:

-The risk of uncontrolled removal of sprayed-on asbestos was highlighted in a study of two workers, in whom the presence and persistence of asbestos fibers and bodies in their bronchoalveolar lavage (BAL) fluid was noted even after several months.[17, 18] A separate study provided a detailed assessment of the health hazards of exposure to asbestos-containing drywall accessory products.[19]
+The risk of uncontrolled removal of sprayed-on asbestos was highlighted in a study of two workers, in whom the presence and persistence of asbestos fibers and bodies in their bronchoalveolar lavage (BAL) fluid was noted even after several months.[20, 21] A separate study provided a detailed assessment of the health hazards of exposure to asbestos-containing drywall accessory products.[22]

 Epidemiology

-The World Trade Center Health Registry estimates about 410,000 people were exposed to asbestos when up to 400 tons of it was released following the collapse of the the Twin Towers on September 11, 2001 ("9/11").[22]
-Those at highest risk for developing 9/11-related illnesses are workers who participated in the rescue, recovery, and clean-up efforts at the sites of the towers, and those living and working in lower Manhattan during the clean-up.
+According to World Trade Center Health Registry estimates, about 410,000 people were exposed to asbestos when as much as 400 tons of it was released following the collapse of the the Twin Towers on September 11, 2001.[26]
+Those at highest risk for developing 9/11-related illnesses were workers who participated in the rescue, recovery, and cleanup efforts at the sites of the towers, along with those living and working in lower Manhattan during the cleanup.

 A substantial amount of asbestos remains in buildings and eventually will be removed, either during remediation or renovations or demolition.
-It has been estimated that approximately 1.3 million workers in construction and general industry are potentially exposed to asbestos during maintenance activities or remediation of buildings containing asbestos.[20]
-In the United States, vermiculite mined in Libby, Montana, was found to be contaminated with asbestos; this Libby vermiculite was used in 70% of vermiculite insulation in the United States from 1919 to 1990.
-In a study of 128 Libby miners, 119 had asbestos-related findings on high-resolution computed tomography scans.[23]
+It has been estimated that approximately 1.3 million workers in construction and general industry may be exposed to asbestos during maintenance activities or remediation of buildings containing asbestos.[23]
+In the United States, vermiculite mined in Libby, Montana, was found to be contaminated with asbestos; this vermiculite was used in 70% of vermiculite insulation in the United States between 1919 and 1990.
+In a study of 128 Libby miners, 119 had asbestos-related findings on high-resolution computed tomography (HRCT).[27]

-Asbestos has not been mined in the United States since 2002, but approximately 340 metric tons were imported in 2016 for use in the chloralkali industry to manufacture semi-permeable diaphragms in electrolytic cells.
-In addition, an unknown quantity of asbestos was imported within manufactured products, possibly including brake linings and pads, building materials, gaskets, millboards, and yarn and thread, among others.[24]
+Asbestos has not been mined in the United States since 2002, but in 2016, approximately 340 metric tons of asbestos was imported for use in the chloralkali industry to manufacture semipermeable diaphragms in electrolytic cells; in addition, an unknown quantity of asbestos was imported within manufactured products, possibly including brake linings and pads, building materials, gaskets, millboards, and yarn and thread, among others.[28]
+In 2024, however, no asbestos was imported.[29]

 Globally, bans on asbestos use are in place in several countries, including Australia, Japan, South Africa, and the nations of the European Union; asbestos use is restricted in the United States and Canada.
-However, persons who have been previously exposed to asbestos continue to be at risk for asbestosis and other asbestos-related diseases due to long latency periods following exposure.[25, 26] In addition, trends in developing countries and countries that are emerging as economic powers indicate an increasing problem with asbestos-related diseases.[27]
+However, persons who have been previously exposed to asbestos continue to be at risk for asbestosis and other asbestos-related diseases as a consequence of the long latency periods following exposure.[30, 31] In addition, trends in developing countries and countries that are emerging as economic powers indicate an increasing problem with asbestos-related diseases.[32]

 Prognosis